VMware Horizon 7.13.3 Composer

 • Writable Volumes can only be mounted on one Horizon Agent machine at a time.

-• VMware Persistent Disks – VMware Horizon Composer can generate persistent disks for each dedicated desktop machine.
+• Persistent Disks – Horizon Composer can generate persistent disks for each dedicated desktop machine.
 User profile is redirected to the persistent disk so the user profile will be available after the machine is refreshed.

 • In Horizon 2006 (8.0) and newer, Composer and Persistent Disks are deprecated.
 Composer has been removed from Horizon 2012 (8.1) and newer.
-Before upgrading, see VMware Tech Zone Modernizing VDI for a New Horizon to migrate off of Persona.
+Before upgrading, see Omnissa Tech Zone Modernizing VDI for a New Horizon to migrate off of Persona.

 • Persistent Disk only stores the user’s profile.
 It does not store user-installed applications.
 If you need to persist user-installed applications, then implement App Volumes Writable Volumes instead.